Today – the 31st of January – is statistically the most popular day to quit your job, according to a UK research project.

-For most, this is simply a case of post-holiday blues.
-Depletion of the old serotonin reserves for, uh... various reasons (no judgement).
-And for most, this feeling will pass.
-But for some, it's apparently a symptom of a deeper problem.
+For most, it’s simply a case of post-holiday blues.
+Depletion of the old serotonin reserves for, uh… various reasons; and for most, this feeling will pass.
+But for some, it’s apparently a symptom of a deeper problem.
 At least according to psychologist, Tina Papadakos.

-“The new year is traditionally a time of reflection and setting goals or intentions,” Papadakos told The Sydney Morning Herald.
+“The new year is traditionally a time of reflection and setting goals or intentions,” Papadakos tells The Sydney Morning Herald.

 “Work is such a big part of our lives that the start of a new year is a time when people really look to reassess their roles.”